-The Plan's bank account is included in the Consolidated Offset Bank Concentration arrangement for the Government of Saskatchewan.
-The Plan's earned interest is calculated and paid by the General Revenue Fund on a quarterly basis into the Plan's bank account using the Government's thirty-day borrowing rate, and the Plan's average daily bank account balance.
-The Government's average thirty-day borrowing rate in 2022 was 1.86 per cent (2021 - 0.14 per cent).
+The Plan's bank account was included in the Consolidated Offset Bank Concentration arrangement for the Government of Saskatchewan until December 15, 2023, and remained under the Government of Saskatchewan's Financial Services Agreement until December 31, 2023.

+The General Revenue Fund calculates interest earned and owing on a quarterly basis using the Government's thirty day borrowing rate, and the Plan's average daily bank account balance.
+The Government's average thirty day borrowing rate in 2023 was 4.75 per cent (2022 - 1.86 per cent).